By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Washability

 Synthetic wins clearly.
 Synthetic fill can typically be machine washed and dried without any special handling.
-Down requires more care: cold water, gentle cycle, and thorough drying with dryer balls to prevent clumping — an under-dried down duvet can develop mold or mildew.
+Down requires more care: cold water, gentle cycle, and thorough drying with dryer balls to prevent clumping.
+An under-dried down duvet can develop mold or mildew.
 Most quality down duvets are machine washable but require more time and attention.

 Allergies

-That said, for people with confirmed down or feather allergy, synthetic fill eliminates the issue entirely.
+For people with confirmed down or feather allergy, synthetic fill eliminates the issue entirely.
 Certified hypoallergenic synthetic fill is the cleanest option for allergy sufferers.

 Lifespan